daveveitch/daveveitch.github.io/teaching.md

 Nonparametric regression for locally stationary time series presentation - presentation I gave on the <a href="https://www.jstor.org/stable/41806549">paper of the same name</a>  by Michael Vogt <a href="https://daveveitch.github.io/teaching/2022-STA4506/nstspresentation.pdf">PDF</a>

 Detecting changes in the covariance structure of functional time series with application to fMRI data - presentation I gave on the <a href="https://doi.org/10.1016/j.ecosta.2020.04.004">paper of the same name</a> by Christina Stoehr, John A D Aston, and Claudia Kirch <a href="https://daveveitch.github.io/teaching/Other/covariancechangepresentation.pdf">PDF</a>

+Computing Resources for UofT Statistical Sciences Students - a presentation I gave to our research group on 02/14/2024 about the topic <a href="https://github.com/daveveitch/Presentations/blob/main/ComputingResources/computingresources.pdf">Slides</a>, <a href="https://github.com/daveveitch/Presentations/tree/main/ComputingResources">Github Repo</a>